-Strategic Environmental Assessment (SEA) is an important part of the evidence base which underpins Neighbourhood Development Plans (NDP), as it is a systematic decision support process, aiming to ensure that environmental assets, including those whose importance transcends local, regional and national interests, are considered effectively in plan making.
+Strategic Environmental Assessment (SEA) is an important part of the evidence base, which underpins Neighbourhood Development Plans (NDP), as it is a systematic decision support process, aiming to ensure that environmental assets, including those whose importance transcends local, regional and national interests, are considered effectively in plan making.

 The Stretton Sugwas Parish have undertaken to prepare an NDP and this process has been subject to environmental appraisal pursuant to the SEA Directive.
 The Parish comprises the Parishes of Stretton Sugwas the parish lies to the west of Hereford.
-The Draft Stretton Sugwas NDP includes 6 objectives and it is intended that these objectives will be delivered by 9 criteria based planning policies, a settlement boundary is proposed for Stretton Sugwas and Swainshill.
+The Draft Stretton Sugwas NDP includes 6 objectives and it is intended that these objectives will be delivered by 8 criteria based planning policies, a settlement boundary is proposed for Stretton Sugwas and Swainshill.

 The environmental appraisal of the Stretton Sugwas NDP has been undertaken in line with the Environmental Assessment of Plan and Programmes Regulations 2004.
 Stage A of the SEA process involved Scoping and Stage B provided a review and analysis of the NDP.
 Stage C involved preparing an Environmental Report and Stage D comprises a formal consultation on both this and the Draft Plan itself.
+Stretton Sugwas NDP has undergone two regulation 14 consultations in September 201 in December 2019.
+The previous environmental reports can be found on the Herefordshire Council website.